Apretude

 Dr. Melanie Thompson:

-In clinical trials, Apretude was superior to oral Truvada in preventing new HIV infections among gay and bisexual men and transgender women, and for cisgender women.
+In clinical trials, Apretude was superior to oral Truvada in preventing new HIV infections among gay and bisexual men and transgender women, and among cisgender women.
 Injection site reactions were very common but rarely caused anyone to stop taking the drug.
-Because the risk of missing an acute HIV infection when starting CAB PrEP could result in cross-resistance to all integrase inhibitors and limit treatment options, an HIV RNA viral load test is required before every dose of CAB.
+It is important to test for HIV before each dose of CAB because missing an acute HIV infection while on CAB as PrEP could result in cross-resistance to all integrase inhibitors and limit treatment options.
+Currently, CDC recommends an HIV RNA viral load test before every dose, but this may change, so consult guidelines frequently.
 CAB levels decline after 2 months to the point that it can’t prevent HIV but may be associated with drug resistance for people who acquire HIV after taking the drug.
-Modeling studies suggest that low levels of CAB may persist for up to three or four years, thus heightening concerns about viral resistance.
+Modeling studies suggest that low levels of CAB may persist for up to three or four years (especially in ciswomen), thus heightening concerns about viral resistance.
 As a result, an INSTI genotype is recommended for anyone who acquires HIV after exposure to CAB PrEP.
-If it is important to begin HIV treatment before the genotype result is available (such as in the setting of acute infection), DHHS and IAS-USA guidelines recommend beginning with a boosted darunavir regimen (Prezcobix + TDF or TAF and FTC or 3TC, or Symtuza.)
+If it is important to begin HIV treatment before the genotype result is available (such as in the setting of acute infection), HHS and IAS-USA guidelines recommend beginning with a boosted darunavir regimen (Prezcobix + TDF or TAF and FTC or 3TC, or Symtuza).
 This could be changed to an INSTI-based regimen if no resistance is found, in order to avoid drug interactions with cobicistat.
-In spite of concerns about drug resistance, long-acting CAB for PrEP could be a major advance in our ability to end the HIV epidemic, if only it can be broadly accessible to the most heavily impacted populations.
-This is a heavy lift.
-A great deal of public and provider education is needed, and the high cost of the drug (wholesale acquisition cost of $3,700 per dose) as well as the operational logistics of administration, are significant obstacles.
-Currently, oral PrEP must be provided to insured persons without out-of-pocket costs due to its “A” rating from the U.S. Preventive Services Task Force (USPSTF).
-At the time of publication, USPSTF was in the process of updating its recommendations to include CAB PrEP.
-To facilitate uptake with equity, the drug as well as its administration costs and associated labs must be fully covered without cost sharing, and without forcing people to take an oral option instead.
-People with no insurance or inadequate insurance may be able to access the drug through ViiV’s patient assistance program, but must have a prescription from a care provider.
-It’s too soon to know how the roll out of Apretude will go, but advocates should follow closely using an equity lens to ensure that all persons have convenient and equity-based access to all available PrEP options.
-In addition, a recent court ruling eliminates the requirement that insurers pay for PrEP and PrEP-related services creates a new barrier and should be addressed legislatively.
+Long-acting CAB for PrEP could be a major advance in our ability to end the HIV epidemic, if only it can be broadly accessible to the most heavily impacted groups, especially Black and Hispanic/Latino populations.
+A great deal of public and provider education is needed, and the high cost of the drug as well as the operational logistics of administration are significant obstacles.

 Activist Comments